nixon-voxell/parallel_programming_tutorial/tutorials/serial_map/README.md

 # Serial Map

+The map operation is a one to one operation, it does not take dependencies from any other elements.
 Try to come up with a serial algorithm that takes in a list of integers and returns out the squared of those integers.

 Example input: